MINI-PROJECT07/EmergencyAlert/README.md

-This is repository for mini project
+This is repository for life saver